Malaysia checks if any high-profile coronavirus contacts linked to fund

-KUALA LUMPUR, March 2 (Reuters) - Malaysia’s health ministry said on Monday it was investigating allegations circulating on social media that two “high-profile individuals” had been exposed to someone confirmed to have been infected with the novel coronavirus.
+KUALA LUMPUR (Reuters) - Malaysia’s health ministry said on Monday it was investigating allegations circulating on social media that two “high-profile individuals” had been exposed to someone confirmed to have been infected with the novel coronavirus.

 According to widely circulated social media posts, the two had direct contact with a member of staff from the national sovereign fund, Khazanah Nasional, who was confirmed as infected with the virus on Sunday.